-- City & Guilds will specify the remote technology to be used (as agreed at the point of confirming the date for the discussion).
-The dedicated person from within the centre must check and confirm that this is compatible with its in-house systems and any firewalls before planning any remote assessment delivery. - Assessment must be conducted using either desktop or laptop computers or tablets only, not mobile phones. - The candidate must be in the learning setting when the assessment takes place.
+• City & Guilds will specify the remote technology to be used (as agreed at the point of confirming the date for the discussion).
+The dedicated person from within the centre must check and confirm that this is compatible with its in house systems and any firewalls before planning any remote assessment delivery.

+- Assessment must be conducted using either desktop or laptop computers or tablets only, not mobile phones. - The candidate must be in the learning setting when the assessment takes place.
 The learning setting would typically be within the centre's environment, although may occur in the workplace if all conditions stated here can be met. - Assessment must take place in a room where the candidate is free from distraction and will not be interrupted during the assessment. - The dedicated person is responsible for ensuring that: - the candidate brings photographic proof of their identity into the assessment.
-This must be verified by the external assessor before the assessment starts (i.e. the candidate will be asked to show this to the external assessor via the web conferencing facility) - the necessary technology needed for the assessment to occur has been set-up and is available to the candidate for the assessment to start - the candidate's work is independent and unaided. - During the assessment itself, the candidate is not required to be under direct, on-site supervision.
+This must be verified by the external assessor before the assessment starts (i.e. the candidate will be asked to show this to the external assessor via the web conferencing facility) - o the necessary technology needed for the assessment to occur has been set-up and is available to the candidate for the assessment to start - the candidate's work is independent and unaided. - During the assessment, the candidate is not required to be under direct, on-site supervision.
 The external assessor will act as the supervisor during the assessment itself.

-During the confirmation of the booking for the professional discussion, City & Guilds will obtain the name and contact details and agree with the dedicated person responsible for setting up and checking on site arrangements and how the assessment conditions stated here will be met in advance of the discussion taking place.
-Centres are responsible for checking, testing and confirming the remote technology in advance of the date/time of the assessment so that any technical issues do not impact on the assessment itself.
+During the confirmation of the booking for the professional discussion, City & Guilds will obtain the name and contact details of a dedicated person within the centre.
+City & Guilds will confirm and agree with the dedicated person responsible for setting up and checking on site arrangements as to how the assessment conditions stated here will be met.
+This will be done in advance of the discussion taking place.
+The centre is responsible for checking, testing and confirming the remote technology in advance of the date/time of the assessment so that any technical issues do not impact on the assessment itself.